 4. The Car She Died in Was Structurally Unsafe

 Diana died in Paris in August 1997, in a car crash that has been the source of controversy ever since.
 Conspiracy theorists believe that her death was orchestrated, but many of the mysteries surrounding it have been solved.
 One involved the whereabouts of a white Fiat Uno which was driving slowly in the tunnel that Diana and her boyfriend Dodi Al-Fayed raced through with driver Henri Paul at the wheel.
 Some people wondered if the vehicle had been put there to purposely to cause Paul to lose control of the car.
 Police never found the vehicle, but some French journalists recently discovered it had belonged to a Frenchman of Vietnamese origin.
 The man was frightened by the commotion surrounding the crash, took off, and later repainted the car red.

 An even bigger revelation from the journalists was that the Mercedes Paul had been driving had instability problems, and had been written off after being involved in a major accident two years earlier.
 Yet somehow, the car was rebuilt and sold to a limousine company who used it to ferry guests of the Ritz hotel.
 Paul was also drunk at the time of the accident was driving the car at 90 mph (145 kph).

 The team behind the Tony-winning show "Memphis" has created a musical called "Diana" that has attracted attention from Broadway producers.
-Currently it's being workshopped at various venues and is slated to open on Broadway on March 31, 2020, at the Longacre Theatre, says Playbill.
 The plot mainly centers around Diana's marriage to Prince Charles and will feature all the usual suspects — including Queen Elizabeth and Charles' mistress-turned-second wife Camilla Parker Bowles.
 Expect lots of '80s-style music courtesy of the team's composer-lyricist David Bryan, who is also the keyboardist for the band Bon Jovi.
 Its debut has been pushed back to May 2021 because of the COVID-19 pandemic, but is now expected to premiere in November 2021.
 But before that, it will air on Netflix in October, in a first-of-its-kind move.